 Step 3.
 Hold down the Control key, then right-click the Finder icon in Mac dock.
 Select Relaunch.

-Finally, it’s always recommended to check for MacOS updates.
-Normally an update of MacOS can fix most bugs on Mac.
-If that’s some trouble caused by upgrading, Apple will commonly provide fixes soon.
+Finally, it's always recommended to check for MacOS updates.
+Normally, an update of MacOS can fix most bugs on Mac.
+If there some trouble caused by upgrading, Apple will commonly provide fixes soon.

 Step 1.
 Click on the Apple menu.
 Choose About this Mac > Software Update.